 - Have a newer design style with through-the-glass mounted hardware and different thicknesses of glass

 - Create a feeling of spaciousness

-- Frameless pivot doors can open in and out
+- Frameless pivot doors often can open in or out

-The thickness of the glass in your door is dependent on structural and design factors such as whether the door is framed or frameless.
-Glass thickness isn’t an issue for framed doors because the glass is secured in a frame.
+The thickness of the glass in your shower door is dependent on structural and design factors, such as whether the door is framed or frameless.
+Glass thickness isn’t an issue for framed doors because the glass is secured in a metal frame.
 Generally, the thicker and heavier the glass is, the more stable and smoother gliding the door will be.

-Clear glass showcases tile and stonework in the shower and can make the small space of your bathroom feel larger.
+Clear glass shower doors showcase tile and stonework in the shower and can make the small space of your bathroom feel larger.